aruizdealarcon/ipetikzmod/README.md

 However, many times we do not want to get rid of those guide lines in case we need to fix a drawing in the future.

-Therefore, I have assigned the color _DoNotExport_ to the forbidden colors.
-In this way, no lines with this color will appear in the exported TikZ code.
+Therefore, I have included a color named _DoNotExport_.
+No figures with this color will appear in the exported TikZ code.

 ### Feature #3.
 Text positioning and scaling